neuromti/tool-offspect/docs/source/cli.rst

 ~~~~~~~~
 .. code-block:: none

-   usage: offspect [-h] {peek,merge} ...
+   usage: offspect [-h] {peek,merge,tms} ...

    Create, manipulate and inspect cachefiles for offline inspection of evoked
    potentials

    positional arguments:
-     {peek,merge}
+     {peek,merge,tms}
        peek            peek into a cachefile and print essential information
        merge           merge two cachefiles into one
+       tms             prepare cachefiles for a tms protocol

    optional arguments:
      -h, --help        show this help message and exit

 offspect peek